Herbal Healing Salve Recipe for Damaged Skin

-The thing I love about this recipe is that it’s a simple herbal salve that most anyone can make and use.
-It’s simple and natural and actually pretty fun to make too.
-On top of that, it lasts a long time and comes in pretty handy.
+The thing I love about this recipe is that it’s a simple herbal salve that anyone can make and use.
+It’s simple and natural and actually pretty fun to make.
+On top of that, it lasts a long time and comes in handy whenever you have a minor mishap or a flare-up of a skin issue.
 No matter how careful we are, there’s no escaping the occasional nettle rash, insect bite, bruise, sprain, or scrape.
-This handmade herbal healing salve will help cleanse and heal those mishaps and do it just as effectively as anything from the pharmacy.
+This handmade herbal healing salve will help heal those mishaps and do it as effectively as anything from the pharmacy.

-Making this salve takes no time at all, once you have the ingredients prepared.
-The last time I made it took about thirty minutes from start to finish, including cleaning up afterward.
-The preparation involved beforehand involves making herbal-infused oils, which I’ll take you through as well.
-You’ll make three for this recipe — calendula, plantain, and comfrey infused oils.
+Once you have the ingredients prepared, making herbal healing salve takes no time at all.
+The last time I made it, it took about thirty minutes from start to finish, including cleaning up afterward.
+The preparation involved beforehand involves making herbal-infused oil, which I’ll take you through as well.
+You have the choice of making individual infused oils for each herb or just a single compound oil using all three herbs.

 Calendula for Skin

 Many of us will already have calendula (calendula officinalis) growing in the garden.
 It’s a cheerful edible flower with generally yellow to orange flowers.
-The more orange the flower is, the more skin-therapeutic the petals are for your skin though.
-If you’re growing from seed, choose a variety like Indian Prince or better yet, a medicinal cultivar like Resina or Erfurter Orangefarbige.
-I include MUCH more information on growing, harvesting, and using calendula in skincare in this ebook.
+The more orange the flower is, the more skin-therapeutic the petals are for your skin.
+If you’re growing from seed, choose a variety like Indian Prince or, better yet, a medicinal cultivar like Resina or Erfurter Orangefarbige.
+I share much more information on growing, harvesting, and using calendula in skincare in this ebook.
 I’ve also shared three ways to make calendula oil in another piece.

 The natural plant chemicals in calendula cleanse the skin, reduce pain and inflammation, and speed up healing.
-In one study[1] calendula was shown to speed healing by nearly 50% within the first eight days of treatment.
+In one study[1], calendula was shown to speed healing by nearly 50% within the first eight days of treatment.
 The way it works is that calendula contains natural plant chemicals, including triterpenoids, which are anti-inflammatory, and saponins, micronutrients, flavonoids, and polysaccharides that aid in skin healing.
 On top of that, calendula also kills pathogens in skin wounds and stimulates the immune system[2].
-Learn more about calendula and skincare.
+More on calendula skincare.

 Plantain for Skin

-Plantain is likely already growing in your garden or nearby.
+Plantain is likely already growing in your garden or nearby – it’s considered by many to be a weed!
 I have some that self-seeded into a wilder part of my allotment and I’ve spotted it all over our site.
-Both ribwort (Plantago lanceolata) and common plantain (Plantago major) are considered weeds, but they’re weeds with superpowers.
+Both ribwort (Plantago lanceolata) and common plantain (Plantago major) are suitable for this recipe but aim to pick the best leaves you can find.
+Those that are lush and green are best.

 Comfrey for Skin

 Although you should avoid using comfrey root, rich in the pyrrolizidine alkaloids that are so troublesome, the leaf is safe to use on the skin.
 Not only that but it’s a powerful wound healer thanks to its allantoin, saponins, polysaccharides, and other natural plant chemicals[5].
 It’s on par with calendula on that front but also has the ability to treat bruises, sprains, pulled muscles, and other musculature and tissue damage[6].
-Here’s how to make comfrey oil for use in this recipe.
+Here’s how to make comfrey oil.

 Equipment

-- Clean, dry, and sterilized containers.
-Can be tins or glass jars
+- 3 clean, dry, and sterilized containers (tins or glass jars)

-- 75 g Calendula-infused Sweet almond oil 1/3 cup
+- 225 g herb-infused sweet almond oil 1 cup

 Instructions